-SIRO-powered broadband is available to almost 500,000 homes and businesses in Ireland, in regions such as Cavan, Dundalk, Westport, Castlebar, Sligo, Carrigaline, Tralee, Navan, Letterkenny, Wexford and parts of Dublin.
+SIRO-powered broadband is currently available to almost 500,000 homes and businesses in Ireland, in regions such as Cavan, Dundalk, Westport, Castlebar, Sligo, Carrigaline, Tralee, Navan, Letterkenny, Wexford and parts of Dublin.

 Before you sign up with SIRO you'll need to make sure it's available in your area.
 To check, all you need to do is visit our broadband comparison page and enter your address or eircode.
-If a SIRO powered broadband package is available in your area, it will appear in your results.
+If a SIRO powered broadband package is available in your location, it will appear in your results.
 Choose the plan you best like the look of and switch - we’ll take care of the rest.
 It’s as easy as that!

 If SIRO isn’t available in your area yet, you can sign up here and as soon as your building is connectable you will be informed by SIRO.

 Each provider's prices vary.
 Generally the entry-level price for SIRO with a top speed of 150Mbps starts out at around €20 to €25 per month.
-However, if you want to benefit from a full 1Gbps connection, you are generally looking at around €50-€80 per month.
+However, if you want to benefit from a full 2Gbps connection, you are generally looking at around €50-€80 per month.